Leadership in the Church of Christ is divided between three different roles: elders, deacons, and ministers.

 In part, we know the responsibilities of the elder/overseer/shepherd by how these terms were used in New Testament times.
 The title “elder” indicated someone who by reason of experience and wisdom were recognized as community leaders and examples.
 The word “overseer” (or “bishop”) suggested a manager or administrator.
 It carried the idea of someone who was a “steward”, that is, someone who was responsible for making sure that jobs get done and that the general welfare of the community is provided for.
 And finally, the word “shepherd” (or “pastor”) indicated a person who cared for the well-being of others.
 It suggested the idea of being responsible for protecting and providing for others.

-Pictured below are our 12 deacons: Ryan Conn, Seth Cronch, David Dodd, David Graziano, Tim Heath, Drew Murter, Hank Pollard, Greg Sanderson, David Schulte, Daniel Simons, Sean White, and Brock Wooley
+Pictured below are our 10 deacons: Ryan Conn, Seth Cronch, David Dodd, David Graziano, Tim Heath, Drew Murter (not pictured), Hank Pollard, Greg Sanderson, David Schulte, and Daniel Simons

 Our ministers are, first of all, servants of Christ and His people (Romans 15:16; Philippians 2:25).
 They fulfill this role through the proclamation of the Gospel and daily Christian living (1 Timothy 4:1-16).
 Our ministers serve publically as a spiritual resource to the local congregation and community (Acts 24:23, 26:16).